 The Hidden Threat: Visible Light and Skin Pigmentation

 We often hear about the importance of sunscreen for UV protection, but recent research has shed light on another culprit—visible light.
-Sunlight, as well as artificial light sources like smartphones and computers, emit visible light that can penetrate the skin and lead to pigmentation issues.
-This is especially concerning for those already struggling with melasma or other hyperpigmentation problems.
+Can sunlight, as well as artificial light sources like smartphones and computers, which emit visible light can lead to pigmentation issues?
+Yes and no.

 High Energy Visible Light & Melanin Stimulating Hormones